Friday 28 June 2024

 In my search I inevitably found other orchids.The always fascinating Bee Orchid was present in good numbers, its flowers a marvel of mimickry on their strange convoluted stem and surprisingly hard to see amongst the escarpment's grasses.

-More obvious were the many Common Spotted Orchids, well you could hardly miss them they were so prolific, raising their towers of pink or white flowers well above the grass on sturdy stalks.
+More obvious were the many Common Spotted Orchids, well you could hardly miss them they were so prolific, raising their towers of pink flowers well above the grass on sturdy stalks.

 Once the honours had been done and the unremarkable duo photographed I could relax and enter the spirit of the place.
 I had achieved all that I wanted but was loathe to leave such a pleasant spot.
 Having planned this trip and made the journey I felt I should give it more of my time as I would undoubtedly feel unfulfilled if I left now.Thirty years is a long time and the Musk Orchids deserved better of me!